Export and Zero-Rated Supply: Taxation and Compliance Requirements

 Export incentives and benefits

-Incentives, in simpler words, are explained as any gesture or acknowledgment of the efforts of the exporter for bringing in foreign currency, foreign trade, and making good terms globally.
+In simpler terms, incentives are any gestures or acknowledgments of the exporter’s efforts in bringing foreign currency, promoting foreign trade, and also establishing good terms globally.

-This act is done for the exporters by the government so that they can secure foreign markets.
+The government does this act for the exporters to help them secure foreign markets.
 The government also provides export incentives to keep the competition of domestic products in the global market.

 There are different types of export incentives:

-- No tax is applied on profit made from the exported goods
+• No tax is on profit made from the exported goods

 The export incentives work quite well by making domestic exports competitive.
 They do that by collecting less tax so that the demand for domestic products remains wider.
 Hence, the domestic consumers end up paying more than the foreign consumers.